LoyaltyOps War Games

 Most organizations have capable people and good intentions.
 What they lack is a shared structure that turns a room full of smart people into a team that consistently produces better plans, moves faster on initiatives, and delivers what they said they would.

-Every planning session produces a decision the whole team owns.
+War Games installs that structure in your organization, so every planning session produces a decision that the whole team owns.

 Every initiative starts with clarity on who does what and what happens next.